raDiaSmO/HackTheBoxUtils/Boxes/Busqueda/Writeup.md

     (root) /usr/bin/python3 /opt/scripts/system-checkup.py *
 ```

-Trying to run the script since we can't read the content:
+The script is not readable but the usage is displayed when executed, we can specify one of the available actions as well as arguments:
 ```
 svc@busqueda:/opt/scripts$ sudo /usr/bin/python3 /opt/scripts/system-checkup.py id
 < /usr/bin/python3 /opt/scripts/system-checkup.py id